Comma operator: Other languages

 In the OCaml and Ruby programming languages, the semicolon (";") is used for this purpose.

-JavaScript and Perl utilize the comma operator in the same way C/C++ does.
-In Java, the comma is a separator used to separate elements in a list in various contexts.
-It is not an operator and does not evaluate to the last element in the list.
+JavaScript, Perl and D utilize the comma operator in the same way C/C++ does.

+Some other languages with C-like syntax, such as Java and C#, do not have this feature, though C# supports a comma-separated list of expressions in the initializer and iterator of a for statement, thus enabling an equivalent of this in this specific context.